Metropolis Towers

 The M-towers, also known as the Metropolis Towers, are three towers that are proposed between triq d'Argens and triq Testaferrata within the limits of Msida, Malta, though often mentioned at Gżira and commonly known as the "Testaferrata site".
-The tallest of the three towers, at 33 stories, would become the tallest building on the island, surpassing the 98m Portomaso Business Tower.
+The tallest of the three towers, at 33 stories, would become the second tallest building on the island, only behind the Mercury Tower.
 The towers would form part of a larger project, Metropolis Plaza, to include a plaza, shops and restaurants.

 The building is set to affect the skyline of Valletta and the Grand Harbour.
-The Gzira local council did not object to the project.
+The Gzira Local Council did not object to the project.

-The project is currently on hold and no development has taken place on site for years.
+Until early 2023, the project was on hold and no development had taken place on site for years.
+However, works on the site resumed in February 2023.

 Site

 The Metropolis project is being built on the site of the former Mira building, which since 1939 hosted the Mamo Brothers garage.
 The building was one of the few Art Nouveau/Art Deco buildings in Malta.

 In the late 1970s, Mamo Brothers (1939) Ltd and its Mira building was taken over by the Zammit group formed by the sons of Eucharist Zammit who in the 1960s used to run the Malta-Gozo ferries.
 The new Mira Motor Sales Ltd company was the Malta importer of Vauxhall automobiles, and introduced BMW to Malta, though the later lost the brand to Muscats Motors.
 They also sold Isuzu and Honda.